iffat-12/OOP-Lab/README.md

 - Also, you should overload cout ’s << operator and cin ’s >> operator to work with the Month class.
 Demonstrate the class in a program.

+## Week 08
+### Experiment 01
+The objective of this exercise is to understand how to create derived classes.
+Imagine a publishing company that markets both book and audiocassette versions of its works.
+Create a class Publication that stores
+- the title (a string) and
+- price (type float) of a publication.

+Book, which adds
+- a page count (type int), and

+Tape, which adds
+- a playing time in minutes (type float).

+Each of these three classes should have a **getdata()** function to get its data fromthe user at thekeyboard and a **putdata()** function to display its data

+Write a main() program to test the Book and Tape classes by creating instances of them, askingtheuser to fill in data with getdata(), and then displaying the data with putdata().

+### Experiment 02
+Design a class named Employee.
+The class should keep the following information in
+- Employee name  Employee number
+- Hire date

+Write one or more constructors and the appropriate accessor and mutator functions for the class.

+Next, write a class named ProductionWorker that is derived from the Employee class.
+The ProductionWorker class should have member variables to hold the following information:
+- Shift (an integer)
+- Hourly pay rate (a double )

+The workday is divided into two shifts: day and night.
+The shift variable will hold an integer valuerepresenting the shift that the employee works.
+The day shift is shift 1, and the night shift is shift 2.
+Writeone or more constructors and the appropriate accessor and mutator functions For the class.
+Demonstratetheclasses by writing a program that uses a ProductionWorker object.

+### Experiment 03
+In a particular factory a shift supervisor is a salaried employee who supervises a shift.
+In additiontoasalary, the shift supervisor earns a yearly bonus when his or her shift meets production goals.

+Design a ShiftSupervisor class that is derived from the Employee class you created in above task.
+The ShiftSupervisor class should have a member variable that holds the annual salary and a member variable that holds the annual production bonus that a shift supervisor has earned.

+Write one or more constructorsand the appropriate accessor and mutator functions for the class.
+Demonstrate the class by writing a program that uses a ShiftSupervisor object.